 One of the important tenets of On Pasture is to ensure that farmers and ranchers are using the best tools out there.
 So each week for nine-plus years, the On Pasture team and I shared seven articles that translated research and experience into practices farmers and ranchers can use NOW!
 I also tried to help farmers and ranchers distinguish between scientifically valid practices and pseudo-science involving things that are just out there to make a buck for the person pushing it.

 The bad news is that it’s not too easy to tell the good science from the pseudo/bad science (often referred to as B.S.).
 But, we can all learn what questions to ask to help us tell the difference between the two.
-To help you with that, here are some examples of the process we go through when sorting the wheat from the chaff.
+To help you with that, here are some examples of the process I go through when sorting the wheat from the chaff.

 Getting bamboozled: We’ve been taken for a ride too!

 It is easy to mistake science for pseudo-science, in fact.
 When my Dad and I visited the Gem and Mineral show in Tucson, I was approached by a man selling Power Balance bracelets.
 He explained that these special bracelets are very effective at helping people be stronger and more balanced thanks to a special material in the bracelet’s hologram that draws on the energy of the earth.